 Red is the dominant colour in the buildings of this town lying at high elevation among the mountains.
-It’s a special place due to the remains of the walls and the castle of the Counts of Prades, the church of Santa Maria la Major, and many of its houses.
+It’s a special place due to the remains of the walls and the castle of the Counts of Prades and the church of Santa Maria la Major.
 Take a relaxed stroll around Prades, crossing its gateways and lingering in the main square, where you’ll find a Renaissance-era fountain in the shape of a globe that's a symbol of the town.

 What is it about Sitges that makes you fall in love with the place?
 Its white houses?
 Its sea and its 26 beaches?
-The art that you find all around and its variety of museums?
+The art you find all around and its variety of museums?
 The oft-photographed profile of its church?
-The air of cosmopolitan freedom in its streets?
 Perhaps its special light?
 What’s clear is that this seaside town lying to the south of Barcelona has inspired a multitude of artists since the end of the 19th century and is visited by thousands of tourists every year.

 The Renaissance left little heritage behind in Catalonia.
 Perhaps the most impressive legacy is in Tortosa, the capital of the Baix Ebre region.
 The three buildings that make up the Royal Colleges date from the 16th century and are considered to be a site of special cultural interest.
 The most highly valued spot in the ensemble is the courtyard of the College of Sant Jaume i Sant Mateu, the only Renaissance-style courtyard in Catalonia.

-In Catalonia, the villages like Rupit are described as picture-book places, for their ancient stone houses with red roofs, their narrow cobbled streets, and when they're also graced with a gentle river dotted with ducks and flowing under a suspension bridge, as is the case here, you’re nearing perfection.
+In Catalonia, the villages like Rupit are described as picture-book places, for their ancient stone houses with red roofs and narrow cobbled streets.
 Towns like Rupit may not have the largest altarpiece in the country or buildings by the most famous architect, but as a whole, they are of great beauty and a pleasure to walk around while taking in the silence of the stones.

 What is there left to say about Gaudí’s Sagrada Família that hasn’t already been said?
 Going to Barcelona and not visiting the temple is like going to Paris and not seeing the Eiffel Tower.
 The end of the building project is getting nearer and nearer, and neither the cranes nor the long queues can eclipse the majesty of Gaudí’s most important creation that's most definitely worth visiting both inside and out.

 This building has been part of the skyline of Lleida since the 13th century, and has been the venue of quite a few historical events.
-Felipe V even wanted to destroy it but died before he could, and the Seu Vella was saved.
 It is definitely a must if you vist the capital of 'Terra Ferma', and its architectural style has best been described as combining 'Romanesque forms and the monumentality of the Gothic'.
 Together with the King’s Castle (aka 'La Suda') and the military fortification, it has been declared a site of national cultural interest.

 Located in the centre of the Natural Park of the Volcanic Area of the Garrotxa, the village of Santa Pau is a pastoral haven for visitors that conserves its original medieval buildings and structures, including its arcaded main square.
 It’s very worthwhile taking some time to explore the narrow streets in order to find the most beautiful corners of Santa Pau.

 We recommend you take the cog train from Ribes de Freser or Queralbs and soak up the mountain scenery while travelling to the top, where you’ll find a lake and the sanctuary of the Virgin of Núria.
-You can enjoy walking these hills without haste, breathing fresh air and not hearing a single car.
-Take a cable car and explore the high peaks.
-It's a great place to take the whole family, no matter what season you're thinking of travelling.
-If it's winter, take advantage of your visit to do some skiing and take in the white cloak of snow that covers everything.
+It's a great place to take the whole family, no matter the season.
+If it's winter, go skiing on the white cloak of snow that covers everything.
 The rest of the year you’ll be surprised by the thousand shades of green.
-Welcome to a beautiful corner of the Pyrenees.

 Most village elders will still tell you with bright eyes how Ava Gardner walked these streets during the filming of 'Pandora and the Flying Dutchman'.
-It’s been said that this film, released in 1950, made the Costa Brava into a prime tourist destination, and nothing would ever be the same again on the beaches of the province of Girona.
+It’s been said that this film, released in 1950, made the Costa Brava into a prime tourist destination, and nothing would ever be the same again.
 And the profile of Tossa, on film and in reality, is really attractive, with its walls near the waves and the tower of Ses Hores in a prominent place.